100% Free Consultation

 St. Patrick’s Day DUI Facts

-As St. Patrick’s Day has come to be a widely celebrated drinking holiday in the U.S., authorities across the country are well aware of the need to increase their enforcement efforts and their vigilance for motorists who may be driving under the influence.
-Historically, St. Patrick’s Day and the weekend before the holiday have consistently recorded high rates of DUI arrests.
+As Saint Patrick’s Day has come to be a widely celebrated drinking holiday in the U.S., authorities across the country are well aware of the need to increase their enforcement efforts and their vigilance for motorists who may be driving under the influence.
+Historically, St. Patrick’s Day and the weekend prior have consistently recorded high rates of DUI arrests.

 Take a look at some common St. Patrick’s DUI facts from the National Highway Traffic Safety Administration (NHTSA):